Outpatient Treatment Services

 What to Expect

-The decision to seek behavioral health treatment can be a difficult.
+The decision to seek behavioral health treatment can be a difficult decision.
 When you choose ECT therapy, you can expect to receive the best care possible in an environment of comfort, privacy and confidence.

 - Safety: During your ECT sessions, you receive sedation for comfort and relaxation.
 You will be asleep during the procedure and under constant supervision by our experienced medical professionals.
 An anesthesiologist, along with a nurse anesthetist who is cross-trained in advanced cardiac support, monitors your condition throughout your treatment.